ghettovoice/vuelayers/docs/_coverpage.md

 > Web map [Vue](https://vuejs.org/ "Vue Homepage") components with the power of [OpenLayers](https://openlayers.org/ "OpenLayers Homepage")

-* Raster, vector, tiled layers
+* Maps with raster, vector, tiled layers
 * Easy to extend
 * Free to use